The ability to speak two foreign languages fluently is the best skill I’ve ever acquired, and I thank my lucky stars for it on a daily basis.

-Us English speakers like to think that everyone speaks our language, but unless someone has a high level of English then it can be difficult to really connect and build a friendship.
+Us English speakers like to think that everyone speaks our language.
+But unless someone has a really high level of English then it can be difficult to really connect and build a friendship.

-Your new best friend might be a native speaker of French, or Russian or Arabic, or any of the other c.
+Your new best friend might be a native speaker of French or Arabic, or any of the other c.
 7000 languages spoken on our planet.

 I have some people in my life that I’d never have even come across, let alone get to know, if it weren’t for my Spanish and Portuguese skills.
 My life would be far poorer if they weren’t a part of it.

 Language classes and exchanges are also fantastic places to meet people from all walks of life.